marcantondahmen/arch-dotfiles/README.md

+> [!IMPORTANT]
+> This repository is no longer maintained.
+My current dotfiles can be found [here](https://github.com/marcantondahmen/dotfiles).

+---

 # Marc's Arch Dotfiles

 This repository contains all dotfiles that I use for my _day job_ as a software engineer.
 Feel free to create your own fork and modify them to meet your own requirements.
 In case you are also looking for a quick way to get Arch-Linux up and running, take a look at the [arch-setup](https://github.com/marcantondahmen/arch-setup) repository.